Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsection{Collaborative Comments for Users \& Agents}

-Collaboration requires coordination and communication.
-As early as the 1990s, \citet{Sharples1993collabwriting} highlighted communication as a core issue in collaborative writing software, and \citet{Rimmershaw1992collabwriting} noted the value of ``meta-comments'' as annotations tied to text, including author attribution.
+Already in the 1990s, \citet{Sharples1993collabwriting} highlighted communication as a core issue in collaborative writing software, and \citet{Rimmershaw1992collabwriting} noted the value of ``meta-comments'' as annotations tied to text.
 Our comment design builds on these insights and established conventions (e.g. Google Docs, Microsoft Word): Users select text and click the comment button in the floating toolbar (\cref{fig:task_list_ui}D).